nathan-sheffield/nathan-sheffield.github.io/_posts/2023-12-12-welcome-to-minicrypt.markdown

     <img src="/assets/prgsfromowfs/nextbit.png"
          alt="Next-bit unpredictability hybirds"
          width ="60%">
-    <figcaption> Some pair of adjacent hybrids must be close -- this lets you predict the corresponding bit. </figcaption>
+    <figcaption> Some pair of adjacent hybrids must be far -- this lets you predict the corresponding bit. </figcaption>
 </figure>
 </center>